 The Exchange does not believe that the proposed rule change will impose any burden on competition that is not necessary or appropriate in furtherance of the purposes of the Act.
 The Strike Interval Proposal limits the number of Short Term Options Series strike intervals available for quoting and trading on the Exchange for all Exchange participants.
-While the current listing rules permit the Exchange to list a number of weekly strikes on its market, in an effort to encourage Market Makers to deploy capital more efficiently, as well as improve displayed market quality, the Exchange's Strike Interval Proposal seeks to reduce the number of series or classes of options available for trading on the Exchange.
+While the current listing rules permit the Exchange to list a number of weekly strikes on its market, in an effort to encourage Market Makers to deploy capital more efficiently, as well as improve displayed market quality, the Exchange's Strike Interval Proposal seeks to reduce the number of weekly options that would be listed on its market in later weeks, without reducing the number of series or classes of options available for trading on the Exchange.
 As the Exchange's Strike Interval Proposal seeks to reduce the number of weekly options that would be listed on its market in later weeks, Market Makers would be required to quote in fewer weekly strikes as a result of the Strike Interval Proposal.

-$[\]frac{34}{2}$ See supra note 17.
+34 See supra note 17.